Subjects and Curriculum | Epsom College

 • Swimming

-• A variety of net, wall and team games.
+• A variety of net, wall and team games (rackets sports, handball, basketball)

 Skills and physical characteristics learned and developed in these activities prepare pupils for Epsom’s extensive competitive games programme, as well as for life beyond the College.

-The provision for Year 10 and 11 PE is incorporated within a Personal Social Development (PSD) programme.
-The Year 10 Physical Education programme focuses on staying fit for life.
-The Year 11 programme aims to develop knowledge and skills learnt in Year 10 and inspire physical activity for life.
-Our aims are to:
+The provision for Year 10 is incorporated within a Personal Social Development (PSD) programme.
+The Year 10 Physical Education programme focuses on a gym induction and aims to develop knowledge and skills to inspire physical activity for life.

 Epsom College follows the OCR Examination Board’s Physical Education syllabus at GCSE and A-level.
-Results have been excellent and pupil value-added scores are consistently amongst the highest in the College.
+Results have been excellent and pupil value-added scores are consistently positive.

 To study Academic PE it is important that candidates are interested in the world of sport and that they enjoy the process of applying theory to practical examples within the physical activity setting.